 - Salt & Pepper: To taste.

-- Onion Powder, Garlic Powder & Paprika: Half a teaspoon of each makes a great spice blend for the chicken.
+- Dried Herbs, Onion Powder, Garlic Powder & Paprika: This makes a great spice blend for the chicken.

 - Butter: For frying.

 - Baby Spinach: About 5 cups of fresh baby spinach.

 - Garlic: Mince or press 4 cloves of garlic.

 - Cream: You’ll need heavy whipping cream for the sauce.